wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 The second half of the physical slot can then be used for caching another uncompressed page's translation.
 Although this also requires over-provisioning the number of tags in the metadata cache, the extra storage for tags is insignificant compared with metadata entry size.

+The paper proposes two extra optimizations for improving the efficiency of Compresso.
+The first is page overflow prediction, which directly expands a page to 4KB without having to go through the middle stages.
+The reasoning behind is that pages might be initialized with zero by the library before they are written by the application.
+In this case, the page will always begin its life cycle with the minimum possible configuration.
+In later stages of execution, as the application writes into the page, the page needs to be expended a few times before it reaches 4KB, if the page is hardly compressible, causing unnecessary bandwidth if this could be predicted.